sindresorhus/got/readme.md

 Type: `string`, `Buffer`, `ReadableStream`

-_This option and stream mode are mutually exclusive._
+*This option and stream mode are mutually exclusive.*

-Body, that will be sent with `POST` request.
+Body that will be sent with a `POST` request.
 If present in `options` and `options.method` is not set - `options.method` will be set to `POST`.

-If `content-length` or `transfer-encoding` is not set in `options.headers` and body is String or Buffer - `content-length` will be set to body length.
+If `content-length` or `transfer-encoding` is not set in `options.headers` and `body` is a string or buffer, `content-length` will be set to the body length.

 ###### encoding

 Type: `string`, `null`
 Default: `'utf8'`

 Encoding to be used on `setEncoding` of the response data.
-If null, the body is returned as a Buffer.
+If `null`, the body is returned as a Buffer.

 ###### json

-Type: `Boolean`
+Type: `boolean`
 Default: `false`

-_This option and stream mode are mutually exclusive._
+*This option and stream mode are mutually exclusive.*

-If enabled, response body will be parsed with `JSON.parse` and `accept` header will be set to `application/json` by default.
+Parse response body with `JSON.parse` and set `accept` header to `application/json`.

 ###### query

-Type: `string`, `Object`
+Type: `string`, `object`

-Query string object, that will be added to request url.
-This will override query string in `url`.
+Query string object that will be added to the request URL.
+This will override the query string in `url`.

 ###### timeout